mnaamani/otrtalk/Tutorial.md

 	otrtalk buddies remove

-### Importing OTR keys from Pidgin and Adium
+### Chatting using Pidgin and Adium Identities

-Import a key from pidgin, to a new profile Bruce with otrtalk-id @batman.

-	otrtalk import-key pidgin Bruce @batman

-You will be presented with a list of accounts from pidgin to select from.

-### Advanced chat options
-If you use piding or adium instant messengers with the OTR plugin you can see a list of your trusted buddies fingerprints:
+If you use piding or adium instant messengers with the OTR plugin you can chat with buddies whom you have verified OTR fingerprints by using the `chat-im` command:

-	otrtalk im-buddies
+	otrtalk chat-im pidgin

-If your buddy has chosen to import his OTR key into otrtalk then you can take advantage of this fact when trying to establish trust the first time you chat by using the --piding or --adium option:

-	otrtalk chat mybuddy --pidgin

-For each peer that connects, their fingerprint will be cross checked against your authenticated buddies and if a match is found SMP will be performed otherwise the connection will be rejected.
-This assists in verifying the correct fingerprint.
+You will be presented with a list of accounts to choose from and the buddy to chat with.

 ### Selecting a Network interface to use